 Caledonian Double room with en suite toilet & shower.
 The en suite is identical to the one in the Club rooms shown above.
 Larger photo. |

-The lounge car features bays of seats around tables plus a row of individual swivel stools at a bar.
+The club car features bays of seats around tables plus a row of individual swivel stools at a bar.
 A steward takes orders and serves food & drink from a fully-equipped galley at the end of the car.

 The Caledonian Sleeper sets out to showcase the best of Scottish food & drink.
 The surprisingly extensive menu includes several starters such as soup or smoked salmon, several main courses such as lamb casserole or haggis tatties 'n neeps, and desserts such as cheesecake or the Scottish cheeseboard.
 The wine list includes red, white and rosé wine in small, half or full bottles, prosecco, port & champagne.
 The whisky list includes as many as 14 different types of Scottish whisky, most of which are single malts.
 Sandwiches, snacks, soft drinks, tea & coffee are served.
 You can find sample menus with prices at www.sleeper.scot.